 #4 Lead by example

 Leaders and their senior management team have a big role to play in internal communications.
 They are responsible for setting the tone of the organisation.
 It is senior management’s role to convey the company values and beliefs in a positive light.
+This is especially crucial in turbulent times when staff are looking for reassurance.

 Ultimately, if you want your employees to communicate effectively, make sure your leaders are doing it too.
-When you are considering how to improve internal communications, one the best things you can do is lead by example.
+When you are considering how to improve internal communications, one of the best things you can do is lead by example.

 - If you want staff to communicate, make sure leaders do it first